 28. In what areas of my life do I need to forgive yourself?

-(This list is taken from True Love Dates by Debra Fileta, pp. 167-168, a book mentioned in our Resource section.)
+(This list is taken from True Love Dates by Debra Fileta, pp. 167-168, a book and podcast I recommend.)

 Whew!
 That’s a lot, right?
 The goal of all this is not to fix yourself.
 That will happen as you and God walk together.
 You have a lifetime to do that.
 God is okay with an estimated 80 years to go through this process.
 Thankfully God gives us the grace of a lifetime to do this!
 The goal is to know who you are so you know who you are putting out there to date.